PalisadoesFoundation/talawa-docs/docs/git-guide/setup-git.md

 You’ll also need a GitHub account, which you can sign up for [here](https://github.com/).

 We highly recommend you create an SSH key if you don’t already have one and add it to your GitHub account.
-If you don’t, you’ll have to type your GitHub username and password every time you interact with GitHub, which is usually several times
+If you don’t, you’ll have to type your GitHub username and password every time you interact with GitHub, which is usually several times.